mashupbots/socko/socko-docs/docs/guides/dynamic-content.markdown

     wsHandshake.authorize("chat, superchat", 1000)

 If you wish to push or broadcast messages to a group of web socket connections, use {{ page.WebSocketBroadcasterClass }}.

 See the example web socket [ChatApp](https://github.com/mashupbots/socko/blob/master/socko-examples/src/main/scala/org/mashupbots/socko/examples/websocket/ChatApp.scala) for usage.

+### Additional Events <a class="blank" id="WebSocketEvents">&nbsp;</a>

+As part of `authorise()`, you are also able to supply functions to handle additional events:

+ - `onComplete`: when the handshake completes
+ - `onClose`: when the web socket connection is closed

+For both events, a unique web socket id is passed in to uniquely identify the web socket connection.

+{% highlight scala %}
+    def onWebSocketHandshakeComplete(websocketId: String) {
+      System.out.println(s"Web Socket $websocketId connected")
+    }

+    def onWebSocketClose(websocketId: String) {
+      System.out.println(s"Web Socket $websocketId closed")
+    }

+    val routes = Routes({

+      case HttpRequest(httpRequest) => httpRequest match {
+        case GET(Path("/html")) => {
+          // Return HTML page to establish web socket actorSystem.actorOf(Props[WebSocketHandler]) ! httpRequest
+        }
+        case Path("/favicon.ico") => {
+          // If favicon.ico, just return a 404 because we don't have that file httpRequest.response.write(HttpResponseStatus.NOT_FOUND)
+        }
+      }

+      case WebSocketHandshake(wsHandshake) => wsHandshake match {
+        case Path("/websocket/") => {
+          // To start Web Socket processing, we first have to authorize the handshake.
+          // This is a security measure to make sure that web sockets can only be established at your specified end points. wsHandshake.authorize(
+            onComplete = Some(onWebSocketHandshakeComplete),
+            onClose = Some(onWebSocketClose))
+        }
+      }

+      case WebSocketFrame(wsFrame) => {
+        // Once handshaking has taken place, we can now process frames sent from the client actorSystem.actorOf(Props[WebSocketHandler]) ! wsFrame
+      }

+    })

+{% endhighlight %}

+### Pushing Data <a class="blank" id="WebSocketPush">&nbsp;</a>

+When a web socket connection is authorised, it is added to the web server object's `webSocketConnections`.
+Using this, you can push data down to one or more web socket clients.

+Each web socket connection is uniquely identified by an ID that you must store if you wish to push data to a specific connection.
+This ID is provided in the `WebSocketHandshake` event.

+{% highlight scala %}
+    var myWebSocketId

+    val routes = Routes({

+      case HttpRequest(httpRequest) => httpRequest match {
+        case GET(Path("/html")) => {
+          // Return HTML page to establish web socket actorSystem.actorOf(Props[WebSocketHandler]) ! httpRequest
+        }
+        case Path("/favicon.ico") => {
+          // If favicon.ico, just return a 404 because we don't have that file httpRequest.response.write(HttpResponseStatus.NOT_FOUND)
+        }
+      }

+      case WebSocketHandshake(wsHandshake) => wsHandshake match {
+        case Path("/websocket/") => {
+          // Store web socket ID for future use myWebSocketId = wsHandshake.webSocketId

+          // Authorise
+          wsHandshake.authorize()
+        }
+      }

+    })
+{% endhighlight %}

+To push a message:

+{% highlight scala %}
+    // Broadcast to all connections
+    MyApp.webServer.webSocketConnections.writeText("Broadcast message to all web socket connections...")

+    // Send to a specific connection
+    MyApp.webServer.webSocketConnections.writeText("Hello", myWebSocketId)
+{% endhighlight %}

+You can also close web socket connections:

+{% highlight scala %}
+    // Close all connections
+    MyApp.webServer.webSocketConnections.closeAll()

+    // Close a specific web socket connection MyApp.webServer.webSocketConnections.close(myWebSocketId)
+{% endhighlight %}